vincentGarnerone/flowMeter/README.md

 3)	Open the connection, choose a time step, put the pulling mode, hit the “Disconnect” button.

 4)	With a Python script named “RecordFlowmeter.py” we can now get the values sent by the flow meter and record them in a csv file.
-You can run it in Spyder from 		Anaconda, for example.
-Feel free to improve the script.

 5) 	When running the script, a window opens.
 Choose the number of iterations and hit “Start record”.
 This will create a csv file named according to the time and record the data.